owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ``occ`` has three commands for managing files in ownCloud::

  files
-  files:cleanup              cleanup filecache
-  files:scan                 rescan filesystem
-  files:transfer-ownership   All files and folders are moved to another
+  files:cleanup              Deletes orphaned file cache entries. files:scan                 Rescans the filesystem. files:transfer-ownership   All files and folders are moved to another
                              user - shares are moved as well.
 (Added in 9.0)